kyleu/projectile/doc/src/gettingStarted.md

 ## Shell script

 Save [this file](https://raw.githubusercontent.com/KyleU/projectile/master/bin/projectile.sh) as `projectile.sh` and mark it executable.
-Once executed, it will download and run the latest release from Github
+Once executed, it will download and run the latest release from GitHub

 ## Ammonite